arterial-data/logstash-filter-fix/README.md

 - For formatting code or config example, you can use the asciidoc `[source,ruby]` directive
 - For more asciidoc formatting tips, see the excellent reference here https://github.com/elasticsearch/docs#asciidoc-guide

-## Need Help?

-Need help?
-Try #logstash on freenode IRC or the https://discuss.elastic.co/c/logstash discussion forum.

 ## Developing

 ### 1. Plugin Developement and Testing

 #### Code
 - To get started, you'll need JRuby with the Bundler gem installed.

-- Create a new plugin or clone and existing from the GitHub [logstash-plugins](https://github.com/logstash-plugins) organization.
-We also provide [example plugins](https://github.com/logstash-plugins?query=example).

 - Install dependencies
 ```sh